 What are the Best Practices for Internal Controls of Cash Receipts?

 When your company receives incoming cash from a business transaction, it’s considered a cash receipt.
-Any asset sales of investment or property or equipment also fall under the cash receipt category.
+Any asset sales of investment, property, or equipment also fall under the cash receipt category.

 To control cash transactions, organizations should adopt some of the following practices: Require background checks for employees, establish segregation of duties, safeguard all cash and assets in secure locations, and use a lockbox to accept cash payments from customers.